Brothers in Arms 3: Sons of War: Brothers

-Story
+Plot

 Brothers in Arms 3: Sons of War, just like the previous games, is set during World War II, this time in Normandy, 1944.
 The game begins with the protagonist, Sergeant Cole Wright, starting a diary of what he experienced of the war.
 His squad was tasked to assault a forest village located in France, to obtain enemy documents from an occupied manor.
 While they were able to find the files, one of Wright's brothers, Jacob Hall, was killed by an enemy sniper while escaping the area.
 Later in the game, he is unusable and his icon shows that he is KIA.
 A month later, Wright was sent on a rescue mission, to find Rachelle Dubois, known as "L'Hirondelle", a French Resistance fighter from enemy forces.
 With assistance of his squad mates, Wright was able to rescue "L'Hirondelle" and her team.
 During the time together, the two fell in love with each other.

 Wright then recalls being a part of the assault on Monte Cassino, Italy, back in January.
 His team was sent in to recover what's left of the failed initial strike team, and complete the mission themselves.
 In addition, they were tasked to find and eliminate General Karl Herst, the leader of the forces in the area.
 During the mission, Cole had rescued Cain Lawrence, a member of the original team, but failed to save the others.
 As the attack went on, Wright had spotted Herst, and tried to pursue, but failed to take out the General.
 After the rescue of "L'Hirondelle", Wright's squad was ordered to stop an enemy convoy of reinforcements from reaching Falaise, France.
 Cole's squad disrupts their communications, and diverted the enemy convoy to an ambush point.
 Wright and his squad was successful in their attack, stopping the convoy from reaching the city.